Antigua to Leon Bus

 The Nicaraguan border was a different story!
 Our driver collected our passports, 14USD and went inside to sort out immigration.
 I sat outside the bus to get some air and connect to their free WiFi.

-I have no idea why, but this took over an hour!
-Despite us being the only ones there.
-I was getting so frustrated and just wanted to be in Leon.
+I have no idea why, but this took over an hour – despite us being the only ones there!!!
+It was definitely getting quite frustrating and all of use were very ready to be in Leon.
 Eventually, we were back on the bus for what felt like the 100th time and tackled the last leg of the journey.
+Again, this whole experience REALLY bonds you as a bus as you’re all going through it together.
+Which is why i’m such an advocate for solo travel, as you’re never really alone!

 Leon – 1:12am

 Finally, more than 18 hours after leaving Antigua, we reached Leon!!
-The driver dropped us individually at our hostel/hotel doors.
-I really appreciated Roneey Shuttles for doing this, given how deserted and bordered up everything was in Leon.
-I wouldn’t have liked walking to my hostel alone.
+The driver dropped us individually at our hostel and hotel doors.
+I really appreciated Roneey Shuttles for doing this.
+Arriving in Leon late at night was quite scary as EVERYTHING was boarded up and shut, given it quite an unwelcoming and unfriendly vibe.
+I wouldn’t have liked to walk alone here trying to find my hostel.

 I hope this helps anyone looking to make the trip from Antigua to Leon by bus, without any overnights stops.
-I was glad to get the whole journey done in a day, albeit an unpleasant experience.
-My biggest tips would be to take the exact change for borders, have the correct passport stamps and don’t leave anything in the van during the swap.
+I was glad to get the whole journey done in a day, albeit a fairly unpleasant experience.
+My biggest tips would be to take the exact change for borders, have the correct passport stamps and don’t leave anything in the van during the bus swaps.
+Both Guatemala and Nicaragua are incredible places to explore, so this whole bus ordeal was worth it!